Close

 Tailgating

-Drivers are obligated by New York traffic code to retain a safe distance between their vehicle and the one in front of them.
+Drivers are obligated by the New York traffic code to retain a safe distance between their vehicle and the one in front of them.
 This should be enough space to allow the driver to adjust course or stop if necessary.
 Unfortunately, many people choose to ignore this guidance, which is the cause of many rear-end collisions.
-In almost all cases of rear-end crash, the driver of the rear vehicle is to blame.
+In almost all cases of rear-end crashes, the driver of the rear vehicle is to blame.

 Failure to Use Turn Signals